errchh/data-portoflio-cyclistic/README.md

 Original -- System data from Lyft Bikes and Scooters, LLC

-Comprehensive -- Includes the time and GPS location of every trip.
+Comprehensive -- Includes the time and GPS location of every trip

-Current -- Data was collected and release every month.
+Current -- Data was collected and release every month

-Cited -- Not cited.
-No Warranty to be error free.
+No cited -- No Warranty to be error free

 # 3. Process